Peony Growth Stages

 During the bud swelling stage, the peony buds pop out of the shiny scales and shoot up.
 The buds turn red, orange, or pale yellow and look like chili peppers stuck in the ground.

 These buds won’t bloom yet, but they will change into the shape of a peony plant.
-There are many different kinds of peony, so the swelling stage and how long it lasts will depend on the kind you are growing.
+There are many kinds of peonies, so the swelling stage and how long it lasts depend on the kind you are growing.

 Bud Sprout and Shoot Emergence Stage